GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools.md

 :::

-### Exercise: Calculate sum of affected population and flooded area for the Area of interest
+### Exercise: Calculate sum of affected population and flooded area for the Area of interest <a id="exercise-calculate-sum-of-affected-population-and-flooded-area-for-the-area-of-interest"></a>

 In the aftermath of flooding events, data on the affected population and the extent of flooding is crucial.
 This information can be refined from a nationwide dataset to provide specific numbers for individual districts or states.
 This can aid in identifying the areas most heavily impacted, leading to more efficient relief operations.
 In the upcoming exercise, we will calculate the total flooding extent in square kilometers and the affected population for Unity State, South Sudan.
 To accomplish this, we will utilize the __Join attributes by location (summary)__ tool.